katalan1245/Flappy-Bird-AI/README.md

-<h1>Python Flappy Bird Ai</h1>

-Flappy Bird AI Using Neural Network
+# Python Flappy Bird AI

----

-<h2>Python Modules:</h2>
+AI playing flappy bird using neural network

+# Instructions

+1. Install the requirements modules by

+   *pip install -r requirements.txt*

+2. Run *flappy_bird.py*

+3. Choose one of the options that will be displayed

+4. Enjoy The Game!

+# Python Modules

-Pygame- to build the game
+- PyGame to build the flappy bird game

-Neat- for the Artificial Inteligence
+- NEAT for the AI that plays the game